scottdaniel/MTG-Arena-Tool/README.md

 npm start
 ```

+Once running from source you can open developer tools with F12 and toggle background process window visible using Shift+Alt+D.

 ### Download
 Currently, our releases are hosted [here at GitHub](https://github.com/Manuel-777/MTG-Arena-Tool/releases).
 You will find all stable and pre-production releases right here.